tldr-pages/tldr/pages/common/openssl-genrsa.md

 `openssl genrsa`

-- Generate an RSA private key of an arbitrary number of bits, and save it to output_file:
+- Generate an RSA private key of an arbitrary number of bits, and save it to {{output_file}}:

 `openssl genrsa -out {{output_file.key}} {{1234}}`

 - Generate an RSA private key and encrypt it with aes256.
-You will be prompted for a passphrase.
+You will be prompted for a passphrase:

 `openssl genrsa {{-aes256}}`